arjbhat/ImageProcessing/README.md

 `java -jar imgProcessAssign5.java -file script.txt` in the `res/` folder.
 The provided sample images are in the `res/` folder.

+### Extra Credit Changes (Assignment 6)

+To implement the mask and downscale operations, we only had to add the corresponding macros and expose the features in the controller and GUI.

 ### Design:

 The code (besides the main class for the program) is split into 3 packages: model, view,